freaktechnik/justintv-stream-notifications/help/channels-manager.md

 You can select multiple items in the channels or users list with the `Shift` and `Ctrl` key modifiers, as well as using `Ctrl`+`A`.

 ## Find a certain item
 The channel manager's filter field, which is located to the right of the toolbar buttons.
 It can alternatively be focused by pressing `Ctrl` + `F`.
 It will filter out any items in the current tab that do not contain the filter in their display name or provider type.
+A space separates a filter, so filtering with "twitch b" will only display Twitch channels that contain a b in their name.
+However "twitch t" will display all twitch channels, since "Twitch" contains at least one t.